 PPC Performance Audit

 The PPC Performance Audit combines two types of audit templates: performance reports and systems/settings checks.
-The performance reports highlight how results differ dependent on certain targeting methods or ad types for example.
-These can be be used to identify anomalies in results and/or drive possible optimizations.
+The performance reports highlight how results differ depending on certain targeting methods or ad types for example.
+These can be used to identify anomalies in results and/or drive possible optimizations.
 The three performance reports include: